 - 1. BGP4+ routing information can be learned and advertised only via a BGP session used for peering with an IPv6 address. - 2.
-The BGP4 policy must be set in config-router mode.
-Before setting the BGP4+ policy, use the address-family ipv6 command to switch to config-router-af mode. - 3.
-If you delete the information set by this command, all information set by the commands in config-router and config-router-af modes is deleted.
+The BGP4 policy for the global network must be set in config-router mode.
+Before setting the BGP4 policy for a VRF, use the address-family ipv4 command to switch to config-router-af(ipv4) mode.
+Before setting the BGP4+ policy for the global network, use the address-family ipv6 command to switch to config-router-af(ipv6) mode.
+Before setting the BGP4+ policy for a VRF, use the address-family ipv6 command to switch to config-router-af(ipv6 vrf) mode.

+3. If you delete the information set by this command, all information set by the commands in config-router and config-router-af modes is deleted.